 Absurdity Episode 8 - Absurdity in Modern Society - Information Systems and Structural Overload

-Absurdity intensifies in modern society as information expands faster than the capacity to interpret and organize it.
+Absurdity intensifies in modern society because information expands faster than the human capacity to interpret, organize, and integrate it coherently.

 Information and Expectation